kirkins/kirkins.github.io/_posts/2017-04-09-freelancing-on-toptal.md

 I've decided to give freelancing on [Toptal](https://www.toptal.com/) a try.
 I've recently been working on a lot of [open-source](https://github.com/kirkins?tab=repositories) and direct contracts.
 I'm now looking for more opportunities where I can use my own setup, tools, computer, and office.

-Toptal seems to offers this and has reputable clients like _Airbnb_, _J.P.
+[Toptal Web Freelancers Community](https://www.toptal.com/web) seems to offers this and has reputable clients like _Airbnb_, _J.P.
 Morgan_, and _Udemy_.
 Getting a contract with companies like these and doing a good job can be a huge boost to one's career.

 Doing contracting remotely has a variety of work-life benefits including: